Dual Language Program FAQs

 The goals of the dual language program are that after eight years of instruction students will be able to:

-For the 2015-2016 school year, District 47 will offer dual language programs for students at the following schools: Coventry, Canterbury, North and Hannah Beardsley Middle School.
-Final classroom sections will be decided pending interest and enrollment.
+District 47 offers dual language programs for students at the following schools: Coventry, Canterbury, North, Hannah Beardsley Middle School, and Lundahl Middle School.
+Final classroom sections will be decided.

 If a student is coming from a dual language program in another district, he or she will be assessed to determine if D47's dual language program is the best placement.
 If so, the student will be placed in the program if space allows.